seanmangar/tri_stats/README.md

 - The **wetsuit brings an advantage of ~5.5%** to top swimmers (5th-9th).
 - To say it other way, top swimmers (top 5-9) swim **~5.8% slower without wetsuit**.
   - `0.055 / (1-0.055) = 0.058`
+- To-do: consider uncertainties and refine the computed benefit with a **confidence interval**.

 <details>
   <summary>Click to expand - 🌍 <strong>Events used for the derivation.</strong></summary>